In this blog we will explore a very important step in your Chapter 7 Bankruptcy process: Your Chapter 7 Bankruptcy Petition, Signing and Filing.

-Next there will be a document called “Statement of Financial Affairs.”
+Next there will be a document call or texted “Statement of Financial Affairs.”
 This statement will include information about such items as any pending lawsuits you are involved in, a list of the contents any safe deposit boxes, information related to any garnishments you have on your payroll, or businesses you may own or have owned, among other pertinent information.

 That statement will be followed by a Disclosure of Compensation of Attorney for Debtor.
 On this document I will list the amount of money you have paid for my services.